Feel the Difference

 - Complimentary transportation

 Some assisted living communities offer respite care or short-term care.
-Additionally, some communities offer access to home care services for those who may need more assistance than is provided at the community but who are not yet ready for a skilled nursing care center.
+Additionally, some communities offer access to home care services for those who may need more assistance than is provided in the community but who are not yet ready for a skilled nursing care center.

 How much does assisted living cost?